 Sye Raa Narasimha Reddy Worldwide Box Office Collections (2 Weeks): One Among The Top Grossers!

 Sye Raa Narasimha Reddy has completed two weeks of run in theatres across the globe.
 As expected, the Chiranjeevi starrer turned out to be a money-spinner at the box office, especially in the AP/TS regions.
-Within two weeks, the film, directed by Surender Reddy has gone past the 200-crore mark at the worldwide box office.
+Within two weeks, the film, directed by Surender Reddy, has gone past the 200-crore mark at the worldwide box office.
 If the latest reports that have come up are anything to go by, Sye Raa Narasimha Reddy has collected a gross of over Rs 225 crore from the first 14 days of run in theatres across the globe.
 Read Sye Raa Narasimha Reddy worldwide box office collections (2 Weeks) report to know more about this.

 In Other Regions

 AP/TS regions continue to be the top-performing centres for Sye Raa Narasimha Reddy.
 The film has failed to make a huge mark in the northern belt.
-At the same time, the Surender Reddy directorial has gone on to become the top-grossing movie of Chiranjeevi at USA box office.
+At the same time, the Surender Reddy directorial has gone on to become the top-grossing movie of Chiranjeevi at the USA box office.
 The film has collected over $2.5 million so far.

 Day 14 For Sye Raa